 Paris : A formation house

-As the number of schools grew so did the need for well-trained and well-instructed teachers.
-Nicolas Barré called Marie Hayer to Paris to be in charge of the community in a rented house in rue St Maur, now known as Maison Nicolas Barré, 12, rue de l’Abbé Grégoire.
+As the number of schools grew so did the need for teachers and catechists.
+Nicolas Barré called Marie Hayer to Paris to be in charge of the community in a rented house in rue Saint Maur, now known as rue de l’Abbé Grégoire.
 Marie had joined the Institute in 1676 and had already given proof of her ability and goodness.
 She is remembered now as the first ‘superior general’ of the Institute.
-Because they lived in this house in rue St Maur, our sisters became known as the Dames de St Maur.
-This house became a centre for their religious formation and professional training.
+Because they lived in this house in rue Saint Maur, and were not religious, they became known as the Ladies of Saint Maur.
+This house became a centre for their formation and spiritual and professional training.

 In the meantime, for historical reasons, some of them were sent to the South of France to teach the Catholic faith to new converts from Protestantism.
 Certain characteristics of the young teachers were now well known and admired: their excellent educational methods, their love of people living in poverty, their ability to adapt, their flexibility in accommodating girls at the times most convenient for them.
 They were ready to travel long distances and work wherever they were called, often living away from the community for a long time.
 They were equally willing to leave a particular region or school when called elsewhere or no longer needed.
 They were not preoccupied about money or property, trusting in Divine Providence for all their needs.
 The flexibility of the Institute made it a wonder among women’s congregations.
 A letter written at the time by the Superior of the Seminary in Bourges called the Institute ‘a final work of grace in our time’.